How Forecasting Can Influence Rate Structures

 Forecasting for increased demand or lower electricity production makes it easier for companies to plan for disruptions and potentially avoid jarring rate hikes.
 In turn, avoiding unexpected changes in rate structures can improve the customer service levels that influence a utility company’s Environmental, Social, and Governance (ESG) rating, and creditworthiness.

 Ideally, utility companies can rely on tested algorithms that use real-time data to predict changes in energy consumption and production.
-Whether your utility generates electricity or buys wholesale energy from a power plant, you can benefit from forecasting tools that are designed to manage your bottom line while hitting global decarbonization goals.
+Whether your utility generates electricity or buys wholesale energy from a power plant, you can benefit from demand forecasting tools that are designed to manage your bottom line while hitting global decarbonization goals.

 Factors That Can Affect Electricity Rates